Introspectors API¶

 Perform Principal Filter Analysis on the responses (

-) generated by theproducer
+fields) generated by theproducer.Caution

 The responses generated by

-are assumed to be 2D (Batch x C).
-Thus it might be necessary topipeline
+producerare assumed to be 2D (Batch x C).
+Thus it might be necessary topipelinetogether theProducerwith aProcessor(e.g.,Pooler), that transforms each individual response from multi-dimensional to mono-dimensional.- Parameters:

 producer (Producer) – The producer of the responses (in

-) to be analyzedbatch_size (int) – [keyword arg, optional] the batch size to use when consuming the responses (via
+fields) to be analyzedbatch_size (int) – [keyword arg, optional] the batch size to use when consuming the responses (via

-)epsilon_inactive (float) – [keyword arg, optional] factor used to identify inactive units (whose
+batch.fields)epsilon_inactive (float) – [keyword arg, optional] factor used to identify inactive units (whose

-var < epsilon_inactive * np.max(var)
+var < epsilon_inactive * np.max(var))

 - Returns: